 - Hicks, Timothy, Alan Jacobs, Scott Matthews, and Eric Merkley.
 “Whose News?
 How Economic News Responds to the Distribution of Gains and Losses”.

-- Presented at the Society for the Advancement of Socio-Economics conference (London, July 2015)
+- The Society for the Advancement of Socio-Economics conference (London, July 2015).

 - Hicks, Timothy, Alan M. Jacobs, and J. Scott Matthews (forthcoming).
 “Inequality and Electoral Accountability: Class-Biased Economic Voting in Comparative Perspective”.
 Journal of Politics 78:4, pp.1076–1093.

-I have a long-running interest in schools policy, often in comparative perspective.
+I have a long-running interest in education policy – especially schools policy – often in comparative perspective.
 My focus is typically on whether and why such policy is moved towards more marketized models of provision – including policies such as school choice, vouchers, free schools, academies, and the like.
 This has led to papers that seek to understand the politics of marketization in England and Sweden, as well as how politics has influenced the implementation of the Academy conversion programme in England.

 - Under review.

 - Chapman, Bruce and Timothy Hicks (Forthcoming).
 “The Politics of the Higher Education Contribution Scheme”, in Hamish Coates, Brendan Cantwell, and Roger King (Eds.), Handbook on the Politics of Higher Education.
 Edward Elgar.

 - Hicks, Timothy (2015).
 “Inequality, marketisation, and the left: Schools policy in England and Sweden”.
 European Journal of Political Research 54:2, 326-342.

 - Hicks, Timothy (2014).
 “Partisan Governance and Policy Implementation: The Politics of Academy Conversion Amongst English Schools”.
 Public Administration 92:4, 995-1016.